 Below I will show you an easy method to keep the candy coating melted all day long so you can make dozens of lollipops quickly and easily.

-- typically contain palm kernel oil instead of cocoa butter making it easy to melt.
+Compound chocolate is typically made with palm kernel oil instead of cocoa butter making it easy to melt.

-- are also known as Compound Coatings, Candy Melts, Melting Chocolate Wafers, Almond Bark, or Candy Coating
+They have many names including Candy Melts, Melting Chocolate Wafers, Almond Bark, and Candy Coating.

-- must be colored using oil-based food coloring designed specifically for chocolate.
+Compound chocolate must be colored using oil-based food coloring designed specifically for chocolates.

-There are several manufacturers that make white, light cocoa, dark cocoa, and colored candy coatings. which can be purchased from craft stores, candy & cake making shops, or on-line.
+There are several manufacturers that make white, light cocoa, dark cocoa, and colored candy coatings. which can be purchased from craft stores, candy & cake decorating shops, or online.

 These colored candy wafers are available on Amazon.com (I earn a small commission on any sales from using the links below at no additional cost to you.)